benallfree/laravel-stapler-images/readme.md

       $table->integer('avatar_image_id');
     });

-We named it `avatar_image_id` because we want the field to be treated as an `BenAllfree\LaravelStaplerImages\Image` object so image processing happens.
+I named it `avatar_image_id` because we want the field to be treated as an `BenAllfree\LaravelStaplerImages\Image` object so image processing happens.
 This gives us extra features like processing various image sizes.
 If we didn't need that, we could have named it `avatar_file_id` and it would be a `BenAllfree\LaravelStaplerImages\Attachment` instead.

 Now, add it to the User table